 You only need a visa, if you have a paid job in Chile.
 If you attend a

-language course or you do an (unpaid) internship or you study in Chile,
+language course or you do an (unpaid) internship in Chile,

 the bureaucratic and financial efforts to apply for a visa are not worth